Nonadiabatic transitions in non-Hermitian $\mathcal{PT}$-symmetric two-level systems: Introduction

-Many interesting physical processes, such as first-order quantum phase transitions, are signaled by the closing of the energy gap between the ground and the first excited states~\cite{sachdev2007quantum}.
-Based on the unique dynamic consequence of EPs discovered here, we propose to detect the gap-closing transition of the non-dissipative system through a Landau-Zener-Stückelberg-like process: the system parameters (i.e., the quasi-momentum driven by static force for an energy band~\cite{longstaff2019nonadiabatic}) are ramped across the $\mathcal{PT}$-symmetry-breaking bubble and then back to the original values.
-The final state subsequently features an equal population of the two eigenstates when the original Hermitian Hamiltonian has gap closing, regardless of the initial state.
+Many interesting physical processes, such as first-order quantum phase transitions, are signaled by closing the energy gap between the ground and the first excited states~\cite{sachdev2007quantum}.
+Based on the unique dynamic consequence of EPs discovered here, we propose to detect the gap-closing transition of the nondissipative system through a Landau-Zener-Stückelberg-like process: the system parameters (i.e., the quasimomentum driven by static force for an energy band~\cite{longstaff2019nonadiabatic}) are ramped across the $\mathcal{PT}$-symmetry-breaking bubble and then back to the original values.
+The final state subsequently features an equal population of the two eigenstates when the original Hermitian Hamiltonian has the gap closing, regardless of the initial state.

 The rest part is organized as follows.
 In Sec.
-II, we present the analysis on the energy spectra of two-level systems in the presence of spin-dependent dissipations.
+II, we present an analysis on the energy spectra of two-level systems in the presence of spin-dependent dissipations.
 In Sec.
 III, we discuss the analytical solutions of the time evolution equations.
 The numerical simulations of analytical results in terms of the identification of gap closing are given in Sec.
-IV.
-Some discussions and a brief summary are given in Sec.
+IV., a brief summary is given in Sec.
 V.